-Experience, either on a paid or volunteer basis, in the area of counseling or human services of 600 hours.
+- Experience, either on a paid or volunteer basis, in the area of counseling or human services of 600 hours.
 Detailed information on this requirement can be found here.

-A resume with additional relevant work or volunteer experience.
+- A resume describing your relevant educational, work and volunteer experience.

-At least a beginning understanding of existential and phenomenological psychology.
+- At least a beginning understanding of existential phenomenological psychology.

-A personal autobiographical essay (of roughly six pages in length).
-This essay should include information on your present and future interests in psychology and therapy.
-This essay should be sufficiently specific to give the reader a concrete sense of your personal, as well as your vocational and intellectual, development.
-It should include an account of work or volunteer experiences, influential courses or readings, and personal events and changes that explain why you are interested in training as a psychotherapist, and why you are applying to our specific program with its focus in existential phenomenological psychology.
+- A personal autobiographical essay (of roughly six pages in length).
+This essay should include information on your present and future interests in the field of psychology.
+This essay should give the reader a concrete sense of your personal, as well as your vocational and intellectual development.
+It should include an account of human services work or volunteer experiences, influential courses, readings, personal events and changes that help to explain why you are interested in training as a psychotherapist, and why you are applying to our specific program with its focus in existential phenomenological psychology.

-Three letters of recommendation from individuals who can speak to your qualifications for graduate work, and/or experience in counseling or human services, and/or beginning understanding of existential-phenomenological psychology.
+- Three letters of recommendation from individuals who can speak to your qualifications for doing graduate academic work, and/or your experiences in counseling or human services, and/or beginning understanding of existential-phenomenological psychology.

-An interview, either in person or by telephone, will be asked of those applicants who have reached the final screening.
-NOTE: While in this program, students are not allowed to do psychotherapy as private practitioners.
+- An interview, either in person or by telephone, will be asked of those applicants who have reached the final screening stage in the admissions process.

-*Note: The six prerequisite psychology courses must be completed before class begins in the Fall Quarter.
+*Note: These six prerequisite psychology courses must be completed before class begins in the Fall Quarter.
 If you have not yet completed all six you may still apply as long as you outline a plan for completing them before beginning work in the program in September.
 To be competitive in the application process, however, applicants should have completed at least half of these prerequisite courses at the time of application.